lagom/lagom/docs/manual/java/guide/services/ServiceClients.md

 In the above example the default identifier is used for the `sayHi` method, since no specific identifier is given.
 The default identifier is the same as the service name, i.e. `"hello"` in this example.
 The `hiAgain` method will use another circuit breaker instance, since `"hello2"` is specified as circuit breaker identifier.

+See [CircuitBreakerPanel recipe](https://github.com/lagom/lagom-recipes/tree/master/circuitbreakerpanel/circuitbreakerpanel-java-mvn) for an example you can use with any arbitrary API to apply the circuit breaker pattern.

 ### Circuit Breaker Configuration

 On the client side you can configure the circuit breakers.
 The default configuration is: